cagallo/rancid-tomatillos/README.md

 ## Directions and Features <a name="directions"></a>

 Scroll through the main page to view all movies in the database.
 Click on a movie poster to view its details.
+These details may include runtime, rating, release date, budget, revenue, overview and a video trailer.
 Click the back button below 'Overview' to go back to the main page.

 ## Code Architecture <a name="codeArchitecture"></a>